Lightning-AI/pytorch-lightning/docs/Trainer/SLURM Managed Cluster.md

 Lightning supports model training on a cluster managed by SLURM in the following cases:

-1. Training on single or multi-cpus only.
+1. Training on a single cpu or single GPU.
-2. Training on single or multi-gpus on the same node.
+2. Train on multiple GPUs on the same node using DataParallel or DistributedDataParallel
-3. Coming SOON: Training across multiple nodes.
+3. Training across multiple GPUs on multiple different nodes via DistributedDataParallel.

+**Note: A node means a machine with multiple GPUs**

 ---
 #### Running grid search on a cluster